netenglabs/bgperf2/README.md

  This version no longer compiles EXABGP or FRR, it gets PIP or containers already created.
 Quagga has been removed since it doesn't seem to be updated anymore.

-To get bgperf to work with all the changes in each stack  I've had to change configuration.
+To get bgperf2 to work with all the changes in each stack  I've had to change configuration.
 I don't know if all the features of bgperr still work: I've gotten the simplest version of each config to work.